How Are Truck Accidents Different from Car Accidents?

 Federal trucking regulations are put in place to keep motorists safe.
 They outline rules on everything from the height and weight of a vehicle to the number of hours a trucker is permitted to drive.

 For these reasons, it is vital for anyone who is injured in a large truck accident to be represented by outstanding legal counsel.
-At Arnold & Itkin LLP, we are committed to providing top-quality representation to injured clients throughout the United States.
-Our attorneys take care of investigating the crash, identifying the responsible party, and holding them accountable.
+At Arnold & Itkin, we are committed to providing top-quality representation to injured clients throughout the United States.
+Our Houston big rig accident attorneys take care of investigating the crash, identifying the responsible party, and holding them accountable.

 Learn more about trucking regulations and what they mean for accident claims.

 An early, thorough investigation is critical to the outcome of your case.
 After an accident, a trucking company immediately dispatches a team of experts to the scene to begin collecting evidence and planning a legal defense.

 However, a skilled lawyer from our firm can take steps to counter such actions:

 - Visiting the accident scene to take photos of all evidence